 The SARB’s efforts are focused on enhancing the existing SAMOS and SADC-RTGS systems to maintain their operational stability and reliability during the transition period, while new and improved systems are being built for the future.

-A central element of the SARB’s PEM Programme is the establishment of an NPU, which will operate and manage digital payments infrastructure.
+A central element of the South African Reserve Bank’s (SARB) Payments Ecosystem Modernisation (PEM) Programme is the establishment of a national payments utility (NPU), which will operate and manage digital payments infrastructure.

 The SARB, in collaboration with the payments industry, is set to develop four core transactional systems – a new domestic and a regional RTGS system, a fast payment system and an alternative payments messaging network system.